This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A finger fracture

-is a break in 1 or more of the bones in your finger.
-It is most commonly caused by a direct blow to the finger.
+is a break in one or more of the bones in your finger.

 Common signs and symptoms include the following: